Air Fryer Turkey Meatballs

 This post may contain affiliate links.
 See my disclosure policy.

-These air fryer turkey meatballs are juicy, tender, and cook up in no time!
+These air fryer turkey meatballs are juicy, tender, and cook up in just eight minutes.
 They are healthy, satisfying, and super versatile.

 air fryer turkey meatballs.

-I make them all the time because they are just as juicy as you’d expect pan-fried or baked ones to be, but cook up in a fraction of the time!
+Air fryer turkey meatballs are one of my family’s favorite weeknight dinners.
+I make them all the time because they are just as juicy as you’d expect pan-fried or baked ones to be, but they cook up in a fraction of the time!

 Table of Contents